darkobits/ts/docs/running-scripts.md

 ## Building

-The build script will lint your project using ESLint, compile with Babel, and use TypeScript to type-check and emit type declaration files.
+The build script will lint your project using ESLint and compile it using TypeScript to type-check and emit type declaration files.
 These two processes are run in parallel.

 To execute this script, run: